vicramon/vim-tutorial/chapters/text-objects.md

 ## String-based Text objects

-A word is small and a paragraph is large, is there anything in between?
-Of course there is.
-You can use delimiters to specify text objects.
+You can also use delimiters to specify text objects.

 Available delimiters: